 Friends of the Greenbelt Museum

 The Greenbelt Museum is a partnership between the City of Greenbelt and the Friends of the Greenbelt Museum.
-The City of Greenbelt owns and operates the Museum, and the Friends of the Greenbelt Museum (FOGM), a 501(c)3 not for profit organization supports the Museum through fundraising, a membership program, strategic planning, and by serving in an advisory capacity.
-FOGM relies on membership dues and donations from people like you to continue to support the Museum.
+The City of Greenbelt owns and operates the Museum, and the Friends of the Greenbelt Museum (FOGM), a 501(c)3 not for profit organization supports the Museum through fundraising, strategic planning, and by serving in an advisory capacity.
+FOGM relies on donations from people like you to continue to support the Museum.
 Your giving makes possible special projects like the expansion of the Museum to 10A Crescent, internship opportunities, special events, educational opportunities and much more.
 Please consider supporting the Museum today.
 Donations are tax deductible.
 To learn more, visit our support page.

 Statement from the Board of Directors